csstools/cssdb/CONTRIBUTING.md

     git checkout -b feature/thing
     ```
     ```bash
-    # Or, move into a new branch for a update
+    # Or, move into a new branch for an update
     git checkout -b update/something
     ```